-The mapping problem is designed to distribute computations and data onto a parallel machine.
-The block size of computations that can be executed onto a processor according to their local memory size should be estimated.
-The computation partitioning into blocks should fit the number of processors.
-And the computational blocks should be scheduled according to real time constraints.
-This general mapping problem has been proved to be NP-complete [36, 37].
-Moreover, it cannot be expressed in a single linear framework because the formulation of the general problem (data AND computation distributions) involves non linear constraints.
+The general mapping problem (data and computation onto processors) has been proved to be NP-complete [36, 37].
 While data dependence constraints can be translated into linear inequations and then solved by classical linear programming algorithms, resource constraints require non linear expressions.
 Solving directly both constraints is still out of the scope of any general algorithms and necessitates the combination of integer programming and search [24].
-Following the same idea of combining constraints solving and nondeterminism. our technique uses a new approach: the CCLP [19, 53] approach.
+Following the same idea of combining constraints solving and nondeterminism, our technique uses a CCLP [19, 53] approach.
 Unlike conventional constraint solvers based on black box algorithms, CCLP languages use an incomplete constraint solvers over a finite domains algebra.
 The two main advantages of using such algorithm are first to enhance compositionality features [52, 31] and secondly to offer basic control structures for expressing new constraints [52].

 Our approach takes as input the specification of different models such as: the target machine, the communication cost, the application, the partitioning, the data alignment, the memory allocation and the scheduling models.
 Then, the CCLP assets enable to handle linear and non linear expressions and to yield, through the concurrent propagation of the constraints over all the models to solutions, satisfying the global problem.
-The solution outlook depends on multiple criteria as memory allocation or latency which are specified by the user.
+The solution outlook depends on multiple criteria as memory allocation or latency.